-- a.
+- a.)
 Permitted business, information, and directional signs may either be a flat sign permanently affixed to the face of a building, awning or canopy or be freestanding.
-Business information and directional signs affixed to buildings shall not project above the eave line of the roof, except as an integral roof sign. - b.
+Business information and directional Incidental Signs affixed to buildings shall not project above the eave line of the roof except as an integral roof sign. - b.)
 Permitted information or directional signs may be flat signs permanently affixed to a boundary wall or fence.
-However, other than a horizontal projection of not more than six (6) inches, such signs shall not project beyond the surface of the boundary wall or fence.
+However, other than a horizontal projection of not more than six (6) inches, such signs shall not project beyond the surface of the boundary wall or fence. - c.)
+All freestanding signs shall be located on as not to impair the visibility of any official highway sign or marker and no business commercial or non-commercial sign shall be so placed as to unnecessarily obstruct the visibility of any other business commercial or non-commercial sign.

-- c.
-All freestanding signs shall be located so as not to impair the visibility of any official highway sign or marker, and no business sign shall be so placed as to unnecessarily obstruct the visibility of any other business sign. - 2.
-Business And Identification Signs: Freestanding.
+2. Business and Identification Signs - Freestanding.